-It is possible to import data from the Agilent acceSS7 monitoring system or from the Agilent 37900D signaling test set or from a text file into the SS7 Signaling Advisor.
-In the case of the 37900D signaling test set, a software utility is provided with the SS7 Signaling Advisor to perform the necessary file format conversion.
+It is possible to import data from the Agilent acceSS7 monitoring system or from the Agilent 37900D signaling test set into the cellular/PCS Signaling Advisor.
+In the case of the 37900D signaling test set, a software utility is provided with the cellular/PCS Signaling Advisor to perform the necessary file format conversion.